How do I know if a home

 After you pay down debt and put money towards your 401(k), it's time to understand what your financial priorities are.
 Do you want to cover your children's college education costs in full?
 What about having a comfortable lifestyle in retirement?
 Do you need to buy a home sooner than later?
 Once you've decided the relative importance and timing of these priorities, you can then determine how much of your savings to allot to each goal.

 The reality is you only have so much money to work with, so prioritizing one goal will have an impact on the others.
-To demonstrate how to consider trade-offs, let's walk through an example.
-Let's say you're deciding between buying a larger home that costs $800,000 or a more modest home that costs $500,000
+To illustrate how to consider tradeoffs, let’s walk through a very simplified example.
+Let’s say you’re deciding between buying a larger home that costs $800,000 or a more modest home that costs $500,000.

 A home purchase is both a major financial and life decision.
 Once you carefully weigh the costs and benefits of a home purchase, you can start to make decisions on the details — finding the perfect neighborhood, determining what size home you need, and figuring out your timeframe.